nstack-io/docs/docs/guides/Android/Android-Installation.md

 ## 📦 Installation

-1. Open `build.gradle` file located in your project folder
+1. Open the `build.gradle` file of the module you plan to use NStack in
 2. Add the NStack SDK dependency and sync your project

 ``` groovy